Louvre: Before the museum

-The Louvre Palace, which houses the museum, was begun by King Philip II in the late 12th century to protect the city from the attack from the West, as the Kingdom of England still held Normandy at the time.
+The Louvre Palace, which houses the museum, was begun by King Philip II in the late 12th century to protect the city from the attack from the west, as the Kingdom of England still held Normandy at the time.
 Remnants of the Medieval Louvre are still visible in the crypt.
 Whether this was the first building on that spot is not known, and it is possible that Philip modified an existing tower.

 The origins of the name "Louvre" are somewhat disputed.
 According to the authoritative Grand Larousse encyclopédique, the name derives from an association with a wolf hunting den (via Latin: lupus, lower Empire: lupara).
-In the 7th century, Burgundofara (also known as Saint Fare), abbess in Meaux, is said to have gifted part of her "Villa called Luvra situated in the region of Paris" to a monastery, even though it is doubtful that this land corresponded exactly to the present site of the Louvre.
+In the 7th century, Burgundofara (also known as Saint Fare), abbess in Meaux, is said to have given part of her "Villa called Luvra situated in the region of Paris" to a monastery, even though it is doubtful that this land corresponded exactly to the present site of the Louvre.

 The Louvre Palace has been subject to numerous renovations since its construction.
 In the 14th century, Charles V converted the building from its military role into a residence.
 In 1546, Francis I started its rebuilding in French Renaissance style.
 After Louis XIV chose Versailles as his residence in 1682, construction works slowed to a halt.
 The royal move away from Paris resulted in the Louvre being used as a residence for artists, under Royal patronage.
 For example, four generations of craftsmen-artists from the Boulle family were granted Royal patronage and resided in the Louvre.

 Meanwhile, the collections of the Louvre originated in the acquisitions of paintings and other artworks by the monarchs of the House of France.
 At the Palace of Fontainebleau, Francis collected art that would later be part of the Louvre's art collections, including Leonardo da Vinci's Mona Lisa.

-The Cabinet du Roi consisted of seven rooms west of the Galerie d'Apollon on the upper floor of the remodeled Petite Galerie.
+The Cabinet du Roi consisted of seven rooms west of the Galerie d'Apollon on the upper floor of the remodelled Petite Galerie.
 Many of the king's paintings were placed in these rooms in 1673, when it became an art gallery, accessible to certain art lovers as a kind of museum.
 In 1681, after the court moved to Versailles, 26 of the paintings were transferred there, somewhat diminishing the collection, but it is mentioned in Paris guide books from 1684 on, and was shown to ambassadors from Siam in 1686.